 Religious Education is non-denominational and taught through our topic approach as well as in separate RE lessons and through assemblies.
 The aim of religious education is to enable children to develop an understanding of the nature of religion, its beliefs and practices.
-Children acquiring knowledge of religion, exploring and reflecting on human experience, as well as developing sensitive attitudes will achieve this.
+Children acquire knowledge of religion, exploring and reflecting on human experience, as well as developing sensitive attitudes will achieve this.
 Children will be encouraged to develop sensitive attitudes towards others.

 As part of our ethos we value the Spiritual, Moral, Social and Cultural (SMSC) education and provide opportunities for pupils to have ‘reflection’.
 This is often delivered within RE or PSHE.

 How we impart British values is covered in a separate section on the website.
-Throughout school we follow the Cornerstones curriculum.
-Click here to find out more about the curriculum we follow.